Universal Genève Regulateur 18ct 1962

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 The totally original, wonderful 18ct yellow gold case measures 34mm in diameter, excluding the correct signed crown.
 The case is of a three-piece design with a press-fit case-back and carries attractive straight lugs.
-This is highly unusual and rare to find on a wristwatch as opposed to a pocket watch.
 It is solid, elegant and of obvious very high quality.

 The press-fit case-back is of full thickness and has never been engraved.
 The case has been cleaned, carefully inspected, and lightly hand-polished by our case-maker and shows no scratches, dings or other marks visible to the naked eye.